The implementation of a new rights-based Aged Care Act will be a significant change for the aged care sector.

 - People accessing services under the National Aboriginal and Torres Strait Islander Flexible Aged Care (NATSIFAC) Program or Commonwealth Home Support Programme (CHSP) will have the same regulatory protections as other aged care programs.

-- New complaints arrangements will facilitate access to restorative outcomes, and older people who make a complaint will be protected from reprisal action.
+- New complaints arrangements will facilitate access to restorative outcomes, and older people who make a complaint or raise an issue relating to a providers’ conduct will be protected from reprisal action.

 - A new compensation pathway will be available where a serious injury or illness results from a breach of the registered provider duty.